acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 If an element is inside another element or in a group of elements, show this structure in the converted document.
 For an image, figure, or other nontextual element, create a placeholder with its type name.
+Don't send the image to the Platform with the document.
 Acrolinx doesn't need the actual image for text processing.
-So, you shouldn't send the image to the Platform with the document.

 The order of the elements matters.
 The position of the elements in these examples is different:

 * `<text>This <image /> is nice</text>`
 * `<text>This is nice</text><image />`

-Acrolinx can treat an image as a “joker” so that Acrolinx won't falsely highlight the guideline "Could you use a noun after "this/that/these/those"?"
+Acrolinx can treat an image as a “wildcard” so that Acrolinx won't falsely highlight the guideline:
+Could you use a noun after "this/that/these/those"?
-Each element should include information about styles and visibility (some content is hidden to the user).
+Each element should include information about styles and visibility (users can't see all content).

 Acrolinx relies on this structural and contextual information to know which parts of a document belong together.